marcduiker/building-a-resilient-workflow-with-durable-functions/labs/14_durable_entities.md

 We've implemented the counting of processed NEOEvents but we don't have the functionality to retrieve this count.

-You can do this by adding an HTTPTrigger function which also uses the `DurableClient` attribute:
+You can do this by adding an HttpTrigger function which also uses the `DurableClient` attribute:

 ```csharp
 [FunctionName(nameof(ProcessedNeoEventCounterHttp))]